Lipschitz constant $\log{n}$ almost surely suffices for mapping $n$ grid points onto a cube: Introduction

-for all $\alpha>3$. \end{restatable} Roughly speaking, Theorem~\ref{thm:sharper} tentatively supports the conjecture of an upper bound of order say $(\log n)^{4/d}$ on the Feige sequence $(\mathbf{F}_{n})$.
-This is interesting because it coincides in form with the conjectured lower bound of order $(\log n)^{\varphi(d)}$, where $\lim_{d\to \infty} \varphi(d)=0$, coming from the completely independent results of \cite{DymondKaluza2019}.
+\end{restatable} Theorem~\ref{thm:aas} tentatively supports the conjecture of a polylogarithmic upper bound on the Feige sequence $(\mathbf{F}_{n})$.
+This is interesting because it coincides in form with the conjectured lower bound \eqref{eq:asymp_lower_bound_feige}, coming from the completely independent results of \cite{DymondKaluza2019}.